marilenehohmuth/GlioblastomaDiscovery/README.md

 sudo dnf install git-all
 ```

-If you're on a Debian distributuon,
+If you're on a Debian distribution,

 ```
 sudo apt install git-all